Zakk Wylde: Equipment

 A detailed gear diagram of Wylde's 1988 Ozzy Osbourne guitar rig is well-documented.

 At the 2015 NAMM Show, Wylde announced his new company called Wylde Audio and provided a preview of his new line of custom guitars and amplifiers.
 Currently he now is seen playing Wylde Audio equipment almost exclusively.

-Media appearances

-Guest album appearances
+Awards

+In January 2006, Zakk Wylde was recognized at the Hollywood Rock Walk of Fame for his successful career as a musician and his contribution to the music industry.
+The event was open to the public and was attended by musicians including Ozzy Osbourne.

+In 2010, Wylde accepted the Metal Hammer Golden God Award.